 Housing markets are very sensitive to access to credit, so lending information will be helpful in understanding this more closely (see Lending below).
-Churn rates have fluctuated (blue line), indicating varying degrees of interest in existing homes over time.
+Churn rates have steadily dropped (blue line), indicating slower turnover of existing homes over time as well.
+The spike in new properties on the deeds registry (red line) drove the increase in sales in 2010 (green bar).